-1. A person shall not drive a state motor vehicle while using an electronic wireless communications device to write, send, or read a text based communication.

-a.
-As used in this section "write, send, or read a text based communication" means using an electronic wireless communications device to manually communicate with any person using a text based communication, including, but not limited to, communications referred to as a text message, instant message, or electronic mail.

-b.
-For purposes of this section, a person shall not be deemed to be writing, reading, or sending a text-based communication if the person reads, selects, or enters a telephone number or name in an electronic wireless communications device for the purpose of making or receiving a telephone call.

-2. This does not apply to a driver who is:

-- a.
-Receiving messages related to the operation or navigation of a motor vehicle; safety related information including emergency, traffic, or weather alerts; data used primarily by the motor vehicle; or radio. - b.
-Using a device or system for navigation purposes. - c.
+- 1. Pursuant to NRS 484B.165, Aa person shall not shall not drive a state a motor vehicle while using an electronic wireless communications device to write, send, or read a text-based communication.
+Furthermore, hand-held mobile phone conversations and accessing the Internet are also prohibited. - a.
+As used in this section "write, send, or read a text-based communication" means using an electronic wireless communications device to manually communicate with any person using a text-based communication, including, but not limited to, communications referred to as a text message, instant message, or electronic mail. - b.
+For purposes of this section, a person shall not be deemed to be writing, reading, or sending a text-based communication if the person reads, selects, or enters a telephone number or name in an electronic wireless communications device for the purpose of making or receiving a telephone call. - 2.
+This does not apply to a driver who is: - a.
+Receiving messages related to the operation or navigation of a motor vehicle; safety-related information including emergency, traffic, or weather alerts; data used primarily by the motor vehicle; or radioReporting a medical emergency, safety hazard, or criminal activity; - b.
+Using a device or system for navigation purposes voice operated navigation system affixed to the vehicle or those riding in autonomous vehicles; - c.
+Using citizen band or other two-way radios that require a license and have a separate hand-held microphone; - b.d.A law enforcement officer, firefighter, or emergency medical professional acting within the scope of his/her employment; - e.e.
 Conducting hands-free wireless interpersonal voice only communication that does not require manual entry, except to activate, deactivate, or initiate a feature or function.

-1304 Complaint Procedure

-Direct all complaints concerning misuse of State automobiles to the Fleet Services Division Administrator who will then notify the agency head regarding possible misuse of a State vehicle.
-The agency head, together with the Fleet Services Division, shall investigate the complaint, discuss the complaint with the offender's supervisor, ascertain that all facts are obtained and take any appropriate supervisory action.

-The agency head will promptly communicate with the complaining party to assure him that the State appreciates his/her interest and desires to take action where warranted.